vkorobkov/jfixtures-cmd/README.md

 **JFixtures requires Java 8** or higher and it is written in Java 8.

 ## Usage
-* Build an executable jar with required dependencies by executing `mvn clean install`
-* You are ready to use JFixturesCMD!
 **Available options:**
 ```bash
     java -jar options: